-18.7.1 The School shall establish an ESI committee that includes:

-[a] at least two administrators (if there are at least two administrators employed by the School);

-[b] at least one parent of a student enrolled in the School, appointed by the School's Director; and

-[c] at least two certified educational professionals with behavior training and knowledge in both state rules and the School's conduct and discipline policies.

-18.7.2 The ESI committee shall:

-[a] meet often enough to monitor the use of ESI within the School;

-[b] determine and recommend professional development needs;

-[c] develop policies for dispute resolution processes to address concerns regarding disciplinary actions; and

-[d] create and communicate methods for evaluation of the efficiency and effectiveness of the Schools' rules and standards.

-18.7.3 The School shall collect, maintain, and periodically review the documentation or records regarding the use of ESI in the School.
+- 18.7.1 The School shall establish an ESI committee that includes: - [a] at least two administrators (if there are at least two administrators employed by the School); - [b] at least one parent of a student enrolled in the School, appointed by the School's Director; and - [c] at least two certified educational professionals with behavior training and knowledge in both state rules and the School's conduct and discipline policies. - 18.7.2 The ESI committee shall: - [a] meet often enough to monitor the use of ESI within the School; - [b] determine and recommend professional development needs; - [c] develop policies for dispute resolution processes to address concerns regarding disciplinary actions; and - [d]ensure that each emergency incident where a School employee uses an ESI is documented in the School's student information system and reported to the State Superintendent of Schools through UTREx. - 18.7.3 The School shall collect, maintain, and periodically review the documentation or records regarding the use of ESI in the School.

-18.7.4 The School shall annually provide documentation of any School use of ESI to the State Superintendent of Schools.

-18.7.5 The School shall submit all required UTREx discipline incident data elements to the State Superintendent of Schools as required by law.
+- 18.7.4 The School shall annually provide documentation of any School use of ESI to the State Superintendent of Schools. - 18.7.5 The School shall submit all required UTREx discipline incident data elements to the State Superintendent of Schools as required by law.
 The School shall submit all required UTREx discipline incident data elements as part of the LEA's daily UTREx submission.